-While this is a great start to the decision-making process, you can’t truly choose the right one for you based on this article alone.
+Now you know 6 factors to consider when choosing a roofing material for your replacement.
+While these considerations are important to the decision-making process, you can’t truly choose the right one for you based on this article alone.

 Wouldn’t it be great if all of the information for these materials were in one place for you to easily download?